IBM/spm-performance-tuning/README.md

-# IBM Cúram Social Program Management Performance Tuning
+# Cúram Performance & Tuning Guide

-This repository contains the documentation needed to help tune IBM Cúram Social Program Management.
+This repository contains the documentation needed to help tune Cúram.

-The tuning documentation is available at the following URL: https://ibm.github.io/spm-performance-tuning/
+The tuning documentation is available at the following URL: https://merative.github.io/curam-performance-tuning/